An inexpensive and rewarding hobby|

 With some luck, you might get some weights with it - grains, scruples, drachms and pennyweights etc. would be appropriate for a balance of this size.
 Sets of weights are sought-after and worthy of study in their own right.
 Cleaning and restoration of these everyday objects, some of them centuries old, is a specialist field.
 Many of our members are skilled at this and can offer tips to new collectors.

 One tip we sometimes offer is not to believe entirely the facts or judgements which sometimes appear on UK television programmes devoted to antiques.
-For more info please turn to our newsletter Fulcrum and read John Knights' reasoned arguments about scales and other artefacts pronounced upon by so-called experts.
+For more info please turn to our newsletter Fulcrum and read our Editor's reasoned arguments about scales and other artefacts pronounced upon by so-called experts.